PCT national phase entry into foreign countries: What to know

 Patent Prosecution Highway (PPH) is available in Australia.

-Canada national phase
+Canada national stage

 Though Canada has a 30-month deadline, late national stage entry into Canada may be extended up to 42 months by paying a relatively small reinstatement fee.
 Avoiding the need for an English translation also makes national stage entry in Canada less expensive for US applicants.